nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Data archiving of `Application` is done with adding a boolean attribute to the Application class as the record of its archive status.
 * Two predicates in Model to adjust its FilterList shown to the user.
 * By applying predicates to the `FilterList` in `ModelManager`, the archived `Application` can be hidden from the user.
-* The list showing to user in the UI is either showing the unarchived applications or the archived application using `ListCommand` and `ListArchiveCommand` respectively.
+* The list showing to user in the UI is either showing the unarchived applications or the archived application using `ListCommand` and `ListArchiveCommand` respectively unless `FindCommand` is used.

 The features of the new and modified commands are summarized as follows:
 * `ArchiveCommand`: Set specified application archive status to `true` by utilising `ModelManager#archiveApplication`.